govau/design-system-site/content/components/cta-link/default.md

       <AUctaLink link="/signup" text="Sign up" />
 ---

-A simple and clear link to direct users to a service.
+A simple and clear link to direct users to a preferred action.